Regions of Peru: History

 As political and economic power increasingly concentrated in Lima, the capital city, several administrations attempted to decentralize the country with little success.
 The 1979 Peruvian Constitution contained provisions for the decentralization of power through the creation of autonomous regions, but they were not implemented.

+1989 regions

 During the later years of the 1985–1990 presidency of Alan García, the government faced the prospect of losing the 1990 presidential elections because of a widespread economic crisis and faltering public support.
 As a way of creating an alternative source of power, the regime established twelve autonomous regions on January 20, 1989, in the hope of winning some elections at this level.
 However, due to the haste of their creation, these regional governments were not provided with fiscal resources of their own, so they depended on the goodwill of the central government for funding.
+Formation of another region was delayed by the reluctance of the Constitutional Province of Callao to merge with the Lima Department.
+Originally San Martín and La Libertad Regions formed the sole region of San Martín-La Libertad but later were split.